-Make-Up: All missed clinical, lab, and simulation experiences will be made up including faculty and weather-related cancellations (see School Cancellation, Delays, and Clinical Snow Day Policy)
+Make-Up: All missed clinical, lab, and simulation experiences will be made up

-• The format of the missed clinical, lab, or simulation includes virtual or face-to-face lab, simulation, and/or on-site clinical at the clinical site and will be comparable to the time missed.
+- The format of the missed clinical, lab, or simulation includes virtual or face-to-face lab, simulation, and/or on-site clinical at the clinical site and will be comparable to the time missed. - Make-ups will occur during the semester (if feasible) or after the final course exam if needed. - o If make up is required after the final course exam the student must be in good academic standing (have a passing grade).
+If the student is not in good academic standing the